Vi-vek9135/Lamini/README.md

 This Streamlit application allows users to upload a PDF file and obtain a summarization using a Language Model.

 ## Prerequisites
+You have to download all files of https://huggingface.co/MBZUAI/LaMini-Flan-T5-248M/tree/main in folder name LaMini-Flan-T5-248M.
+LaMini-Flan-T5-248M should be in same directory streamlit_app.py

 Make sure you have the required Python libraries installed.
 You can install them using the following command: